 Penalties for insufficient redesign or insufficient knowledge by the team will be applied during the Design Event.
-Refer to the section entitled "Penalties for Insufficient Redesign".
+Refer to the section 4.5.13 "Penalties for Insufficient Redesign".

-2.5.2.3 Third Year Vehicles - Formula Student & FSAE-A- Prohibited Vehicles that have competed in any two (2) previous Formula SAE years are prohibited from participating in Formula Student and Formula SAE Australasia.
+2.4.4.3 Third Year Vehicles - Formula Student & FSAE-A- Prohibited

+Vehicles that have competed in any two (2) previous Formula SAE years are prohibited from participating in Formula Student and Formula SAE Australasia.

-Any team found to have entered a vehicle that has already competed twice will be disqualified.
+Any team found to have entered a vehicle that contravenes this rule will be disqualified.
 Additionally, the team will be required to submit such documentation as the organizers may require in advance of the acceptance of any future registration.